kyungjae-lee/engineers-notebook/embedded-systems-programming-arm/linker-script.md

 * **MEMORY**

-  * Allows you to describe the different memories present in the target and there start address and size information.
+  * Allows you to describe the different memories present in the target and their start address and size information.

   * The linker uses information mentioned in this command to assign addresses to merged sections.
 (Relocation of sections)